ankushsinghal/practice-cpp/README.md

 The executables for each subdirectory will be present in the build folder in their respective folders

-### Steps to clean and build all the SubDirectories at once
+### Steps to clean and build all the SubDirectories at once and then Run all tests

 1. ./CleanAndBuild.sh
+2. ./RunAllTests.sh

 The executables for each subdirectory will be present in the build folder in their respective folders